 The Rose Gardens

-After all this walking, we needed a rest.
+After all this walking, I needed a rest.
 The Rose Gardens (beside the Town Hall, opposite the Marina) are a beautiful place to have a sit down.

 If flowers are your thing, there is lots of information about each species being grown.